Ex-Catalan leader Carles Puigdemont detained in Sardinia

 Police at the airport in northern Sardinia didn’t answer phone calls Thursday night, while police in the city of Alghero said they weren’t aware of his detention.

 The European Parliament voted in March to lift the immunity of Puigdemont and two of his associates.
-In July the three EU lawmakers failed have their immunity restored after the European Union’s general court stressed that they did not demonstrate they were at risk of being arrested.
+In July the three EU lawmakers failed to have their immunity restored after the European Union’s general court said that they did not demonstrate they were at risk of being arrested.

 Sardinian media reported earlier in the week he was due to attend an event in Alghero on Sunday, so his presence on the Mediterranean island had been expected.
 Sardinian media had also reported that Puigdemont was invited by a Sardinian pro-separatist group.

-Puigdemont’s office said in a statement that he had traveled to Alghero from Brussels to attend a folklore festival.
+Puigdemont’s office said in a statement he had traveled to Alghero from Brussels to attend a folklore festival.

 Puigdemont was transferred to a jail in Sassari, a city about a 40 kilometer drive northeast of Alghero, the Italian news agency ANSA reported.
 Earlier reports said a judge in Sassari would rule on Friday on whether Puigdemont should be freed.